Abstract bivariant Cuntz semigroups: Introduction

 The Cuntz semigroup $\Cu(A)$ of a \ca{} $A$ is an invariant that plays an important role in the structure theory of \ca{s} and the related Elliott classification program.
 It is defined analogously to the Murray-von Neumann semigroup, $V(A)$, by using equivalence classes of positive elements instead of projections; see \cite{Cun78DimFct}.
 In general, however, the semigroup $\Cu(A)$ contains much more information than $V(A)$, and it is therefore also more difficult to compute.

-The Cuntz semigroup has been successfully used in the classification program, both in the simple and nonsimple setting.
-For example, Toms constructed two simple AH-algebras that have the same Elliott invariants, but which are nevertheless not isomorphic, a fact that is detected by the Cuntz semigroup; see \cite{Tom08ClassificationNuclear}.
-On the other hand, Robert classified (not necessarily simple) inductive limits of one-dimensional NCCW-complexes with trivial $K_1$-group using the Cuntz semigroup; see \cite{Rob12LimitsNCCW}.
+The Cuntz semigroup has been successfully used in classification results, both in the simple and nonsimple setting.
+For example, Toms constructed two simple AH-algebras that have the same Elliott invariant, but which are not isomorphic, a fact that is captured by their Cuntz semigroups; see \cite{Tom08ClassificationNuclear}.
+On the other hand, Robert classified (not necessarily simple) inductive limits of one-dimensional NCCW-complexes with trivial $K_1$-groups using the Cuntz semigroup; see \cite{Rob12LimitsNCCW}.

-The connection of the Cuntz semigroup with the Elliott invariant has been explored in a number of instances; see for instance \cite{PerTom07Recasting}, \cite{BroPerTom08CuElliottConj} and \cite{Tik11CuFunctions}.
-In fact, for the class of simple, unital, nuclear \ca{s} that are $\mathcal{Z}$-stable (that is, that tensorially absorb the Jiang-Su algebra $\mathcal{Z}$), the Elliott invariant and the Cuntz semigroup together with the $K_1$-group determine one another functorially; see \cite{AntDadPerSan14RecoverElliott}.
-When dropping the assumption of $\mathcal{Z}$-stability, it is not known whether the Elliott invariant together with the Cuntz semigroup provides a complete invariant for classification of simple, unital, nuclear \ca{s}.
+The connection of $\Cu(A)$, for a \ca{} $A$, with the Elliott invariant of $A$ has been explored in a number of instances; see for example \cite{PerTom07Recasting}, \cite{BroPerTom08CuElliottConj} and \cite{Tik11CuFunctions}.
+In fact, for the class of simple, unital, nuclear \ca{s} that are $\mathcal{Z}$-stable (that is, that tensorially absorb the Jiang-Su algebra $\mathcal{Z}$), the Elliott invariant and the Cuntz semigroup together with $K_1$ determine one another functorially; see \cite{AntDadPerSan14RecoverElliott}.
+When dropping the assumption of $\mathcal{Z}$-stability, it is not known whether the pair consisting of the Elliott invariant and the Cuntz semigroup provides a complete invariant for classification of simple, unital, nuclear \ca{s}.

-It is therefore very interesting to study the structural properties of the Cuntz semigroup of a \ca{}.
+It is therefore very interesting to study the structural properties of $\Cu(A)$, for a \ca{} $A$.
 This study was initiated by Coward, Elliott and Ivanescu in \cite{CowEllIva08CuInv}, who introduced a category $\CatCu$ and showed that the assignment $A\mapsto\Cu(A)$ is a sequentially continuous functor from \ca{s} to $\CatCu$.
 The objects of $\CatCu$ are called \emph{abstract Cuntz semigroups} or \emph{$\CatCu$-semigroups}.
 Working in this category allows one to provide elegant algebraic proofs for structural properties of \ca{s}.

 A systematic study of the category $\CatCu$ was undertaken in \cite{AntPerThi14arX:TensorProdCu}.
-One of the main results obtained is that $\CatCu$ has a natural structure as symmetric monoidal category (see \autoref{pgr:prelim:closedCat} for more details).
+One of the main results obtained is that $\CatCu$ is naturally a symmetric monoidal category (see \autoref{pgr:prelim:closedCat} for more details).
 This means, in particular, that $\CatCu$ admits tensor products and that there is a bifunctor

 which is (up to natural isomorphisms) associative, symmetric, and has a unit object, namely the semigroup $\NNbar=\{0,1,2,\dots,\infty\}$.
 The basic properties of this construction were studied in \cite{AntPerThi14arX:TensorProdCu}, relating in particular $\Cu(A\otimes B)$ with $\Cu(A)\otimes\Cu(B)$ for certain classes of \ca{s}.